darcamo/remarkjs_template/presentation.md

   > Two things are infinite: the universe and human stupidity; and I'm not sure about the universe.
   > -- <cite>Albert Einstein</cite>

 ---

+# TIPs

+- You can get nice general pictures from specialized sites such as https://unsplash.com/
+  - Better than just googling

+---
 class: middle, center, hide-slide-number, hide-logo